ARWNI2S/TheCorporateWars/whitepaper/foundations/interstellar-community/sophonts/kkree.md

 # k'Kree

-The **k'Kree** are one of the major species of the galaxy, recognizable by their centauroid form, strongly gregarious society, and extreme vegan ideology.
+The **k'Kree** are one of the major species of the Charted Space, recognizable by their centauroid form, strongly gregarious society, and extreme vegan ideology.

 Originating from the planet _Kirur_, the k'Kree have built a vast interstellar empire known as the **Two Thousand Worlds**, driven by an expansive ideology centered on herbivore purity.